mainkoon81/Study-Tableau/README.md

 > Why are data visualizations more useful for delivering insight than just using summary statistics?
 > How visual encodings influences the way we interpret information and in turn how well we can draw insights from the data?
 > What plot do you build in a given situation?
+> How to encode our visuals to best communicate our findings?
+How to design components?

 __[two components]__
  - artistic: to be eyecatching (engaging)